bbalakriz/rh1-dynamic-frontend-wrapper/README.md

 yarn run export-dynamic
 yarn publish
 ```
-4. Create a RHDH setup using Helm charts with the following configuration after replaceing the value of `clusterRouterBase` with the relevant value:
+4. Setup RHDH using the Helm chart available in OpenShift.
+Use the following configuration.
+Note: Replace the value of `clusterRouterBase` with a relevant value:
 ```
 global:
   auth: